Is THCa Safe?

 Is Vaping THCA Safe?

-- Gastrointestinal Issues: Nausea, bloating, or indigestion after consuming raw THCa, particularly when ingesting it in juices or tinctures, is uncommon but possible.
+So is THCa safe?
+Generally, yes - you have nothing to worry about when you use the right products as intended.
+But you do need to be aware of the potential side effects, which include:- Gastrointestinal Issues: Nausea, bloating, or indigestion after consuming raw THCa, particularly when ingesting it in juices or tinctures, is uncommon but possible.
 This could the body struggling to process certain plant compounds, but this effect is usually mild and short-lived.

 - Drug Interactions: THCa may affect liver enzyme activity (CYP450 enzymes), in turn interfering with medications like blood thinners, antidepressants, and immunosuppressants.